 10 home remedies to remove dark patches on skin

-1.Find the exfoliating cleanser of your choice and apply to the area in a circular motion.
-Depending on your product you may wet your face before you start.
+1.Find the exfoliating cleanser of your choice and apply it to the area in a circular motion.
+Depending on your product, you may wet your face before you start.

 2. Citrus rub

 Citrus fruits contain a significant amount of ascorbic acid, which can remove the top layer of the skin without damage.

 ( Note) Before testing, consider testing lemon juice on a small piece of skin.)
 Here’s how to make citrus rubbing:

 1. Squeeze lemon juice on a cotton swab.